Skip to main content

 To achieve the Paris Agreement’s climate targets, the world needs minerals and metals.
 Without them, decarbonizing the global economy and achieving net zero is impossible.

-BC has the minerals and metals the world needs to transition to a low carbon economy.
+BC has the minerals and metals the world needs to transition to a lower carbon economy.

 The world must rapidly build clean energy technologies and infrastructure to confront climate change.
 This means building more wind turbines and solar farms and enhancing our electricity grids.
 It means transitioning to electric vehicles (EVs) and building batteries and charging infrastructure to support them.